noahehall/theBookOfNoah/algorithms.md

       - computers only see ones and zeros
       - a large part of algorithms is making the data appear in a form that the computer dan use when using the algorithm to find a solution to an issue
       -
-  - algorithms have twoo main perspectives
+  - algorithms have two main perspectives
     - issues - problems tha tyou need to solve
       - can describe the desired output of an algorithm
       - describe a hurdle you must overcome to obtain a desried output